Douglas Putnam Haskell (1899 –1979)

 - As architecture critic for The Nation from 1930 to 1943 and occasional contributor to Life and Harper’s, and as a member of numerous civic organisations and advisory committees, including the Pennsylvania Avenue Council and Expressways Ltd., Haskell moved beyond the discipline and engaged a broad public audience.

 For someone who contributed that much to architectural culture, Haskell and his thoughts remain almost completely unknown.
 This article, in Places Journal, goes some way to redressing that situation, and suggests the reason why Haskell is little known is because all of his output was pre-internet.
-I don’t think so.
-We know much more about many people who lived and died before the internet.
-Haskell’s been actively forgotten.
+I think they’re being polite.
+There’s more on the internet about Socrates and he didn’t even write things down.
+No, Haskell’s been actively forgotten.
 I suspect the answer lies in that last part of the quote: “Haskell moved beyond the discipline and engaged a broad public audience.”
 Being actively forgotten was his punishment for going against how architecture works.

 This does not bode well for misfits.